Send money

 Response

-Returns an originator transfer object.
+Returns a standard transfer object.

 Avoiding duplicate transfers

-We use originalTransferId field to avoid duplicate transfer requests.
-When your first call fails (error or timeout) then you should use the same value in originalTransferId field that you used in the original call when you are submitting a retry message.
-This way we can treat subsequent retry messages as repeat messages and will not create duplicate transfers to your account.
+We use customerTransactionId field to avoid duplicate transfer requests.
+If your initial call to create a transfer fails (error or timeout) then you should retry the call using the same value in the customerTransactionId field that you used in the original call.
+This way we can treat subsequent retry messages as repeat messages and will not create duplicate transfers to your account should one have succeeded before.
+You should not retry indefinitely but use a sensible limit, perhaps with a back-off approach.

 POST /v3/profiles/{{profileId}}/transfers/{{transferId}}/payments